JuliaDynamics/ComplexityMeasures.jl/docs/src/examples.md

-# Entropies.jl Examples
+# ComplexityMeasures.jl Examples

 ## Probabilities: kernel density

 Here, we draw some random points from a 2D normal distribution.
 Then, we use kernel density estimation to associate a probability to each point `p`, measured by how many points are within radius `1.5` of `p`.
 Plotting the actual points, along with their associated probabilities estimated by the KDE procedure, we get the following surface plot.

 ```@example MAIN
-using Entropies
+using ComplexityMeasures
 using CairoMakie
 using Distributions: MvNormal